veliovgroup/spiderable-middleware/README.md

 ## Detect request from Prerendering engine in Meteor.js

-Prerendering engine will set `window.IS_PRERENDERING` global variable to `true`.
-As in Meteor everything should be reactive, let's bound it with `ReactiveVar`:
+Pre-rendering engine will set `window.IS_PRERENDERING` global variable to `true`.
+As in Meteor/Blaze everything should be reactive, let's bound it with `ReactiveVar`:

 ```js
 import { Template }    from 'meteor/templating';